elldeeone/kasfam-handsfree/README.md

 ### CLI Options

 The app pulls all available tweets from the source(kaspa-news) and by default we will send them all to chatgpt for processing.
-You can limit the number of tweets processed by the LLM using the `--limit` flag.
-Useful for dev.
+You can limit the number of tweets processed by the LLM using the `--limit` flag, or process a specific tweet (from the API) using `--tweet-id`.

 ```bash
 # process all tweets (default)